 But first, when discussing educational expenses there are several considerations we need to address:

 A Good Education is Not Measured in Dollars

 We tend to measure education by dollars — if we throw enough dollars at the situation, we can say we have “educated.”
 Fortunately, there are other metrics that work better for determining how much a child has learned.
 First we will need to determine what it means to be educated!
 For years, schools have released figures that consistently show dollars in does not equal quality out.

 We tend to assume the experts can do a better job.
 Many former teachers will tell you that when they started homeschooling their own children they had to forget much of what they had learned.
 In a home environment there is no need for classroom management or administration.
 What you are really doing is tutoring your child, providing him with one-on-one instruction that lends itself to an education tailored to meet his specific needs.
 How many dollars will it require to do this?

 That question leads us to the third consideration, Mom’s ability and interest in pulling together her child’s course of study.
 Some moms shudder to think of the responsibility of designing a course of study and prefer to rely on resources others have prepared.
 Others simply are not able to invest the necessary time required.
 Still others have no interest in doing so.

 So how can you cut your expenses?
-DIY.
+Do it yourself.
 Spending less is directly proportional to how much time you are willing to invest.
 Invest more time, spend less; invest less time, spend more.
-I am not suggesting that either is more or less preferred.
-Each family needs to consider the costs (all of them, including the intangibles) and decide for themselves the best options for their family.
-If I don’t have the inclination to bake bread every week, I’ll be spending more at the store.
-I’m ok with that!

 So, in order of increasing cost, six ways to cut homeschooling expenses: